 Like any winter country, staying dry and layering up is the best way to stay warm in Ireland.
 Here’s a quick reference list of what you need to know:

 - A way to keep the head warm: You’re gonna want a hat, is what we’re saying.
-A good winter hat should cover the head, to stop you losing all that heat, as well as keeping your ears warm.
+A good winter hat should cover the head, to stop you from losing all that heat, as well as to keep your ears warm.

 - Warm socks: Thick, woolly walking socks are perfect.
 If you don’t have any, you can buy them from outdoor stores.
 Or get them once you land.
 Irish wool is excellent.

 - Hand warmers: Again, this is only if you’re planning on braving it outside the city, but if that’s the case, some hand warmers that you can crack and slip into your pockets are a perfect little touch many wouldn’t think about.